Sex during periods. As a sexual health educator, I am asked about this subject a lot.

 Yes.
 But like all issues surrounding sex, communication is critical.
 This means checking in with your partner.
 Depending on whether you’re the one menstruating or not, questions might include: “How do you feel during your period?
 Would you ever want to have sex while you’re menstruating?” or “I’m on my period right now.
 How do you feel about having sex while I’m menstruating?”
 For many folks who menstruate, sexual desire changes during different times of the menstrual cycle.
 For example, a person might experience increased desire during menstruation or ovulation – it all depends on the person.
 Be sure to talk about desires and feelings to ensure everyone is on the same page from the beginning.

 Is having sex on your period bad for you?

 No. Having sex while one or more partners are on their period is not harmful.
 In fact, there are a few ways in which it might be helpful!
 First, the contractions of orgasm might help relieve menstrual cramping.
 Second, sex might feel particularly great because the vagina can become super lubricated from menstrual secretions.
-If you are worried about the blood, you can always put down a towel or have sex in the shower to minimize clean up.
+If you or your partner worry about a mess from the blood, consider spreading out a towel or having sex in the shower to minimize post-coital cleaning.

 Can I get pregnant if I have sex while on my period?

-Who cares?
-Having sex during menstruation is a personal decision, so I cannot stress enough–talk with your partner and see how they feel.
-Many couples have had the same conversation.
+Based on the number of folks who are reading this blog article – yup.
+But really, it doesn’t matter if other folks are doing it or not.
+Having sex during menstruation is a personal decision, so we cannot stress enough–talk with your partner to see how they feel.
 If nothing else it can be another opportunity to get to know your partner and their likes, dislikes and comfort level.

 This article has been edited for clarity and updated formatting since it’s original publishing date.